lorenzifrancesco/SolitonDynamics.jl/dev_notes.md

 - the one used in kvecs (official) affects also the phyisics: it is contained in k^2.
 - In the FFT the only effect of the choice of $dk$ is the prefactor chosen for the normalization of the transform.
 In such a factor the "$dk$" is the modified

-- [ ] can we modify the kvec in the FFT to have the correct $dk$? without breaking down everything?
+- [x] can we modify the kvec to have the correct $dk$?
+Yes, done

 ##### find the scaling of the error
 Error scales strangely like $\sim 1/N^2$.
 This is expected for the SplitStep ??
 - [ ] check in the literature: is this scaling expected? (curiosity)

+## Conclusion: the error is due to truncation
+-> still we have problems with NPSE collapse, which is quite different to what predicted!!
+- [ ] Why does the NPSE collapse so late?
+- [ ] What is the collapse behaviour of the 3D-GPE

+### RUNNING NOW:
+prototype tiling (we hope to get the gs correct)